SharkLava/quick-and-dirty-arch-install-guide/README.md

 - Security > Virtualization > Intel (R) Virtualization Technology > Enabled

 ## Create the Arch installer USB
-Download the ISO file and flash it on to a USB stick or any other bootable medium(Using something like [Balena Etcher](https://github.com/balena-io/etcher)
+Download the ISO file and flash it on to a USB stick or any other bootable medium(Using something like [Balena Etcher](https://github.com/balena-io/etcher))
 For more information you can refer to the ArchWiki [here](https://wiki.archlinux.org/index.php/USB_flash_installation_media)
 # Main installation
-## Boot from the Arch installer USB
+## Boot from the Arch install USB
 Interrupt the boot sequence(usually you just need to press the `Esc`, `F10`, or `Enter` key and navigate to the appropriate option) and boot into the USB we just flashed.
 ## Connect to the internet
 An internet connection is required for installation.
 Plug in an ethernet cable(or connect to your WiFi using the `iwd` refer to the [ArchWiki](https://wiki.archlinux.org/index.php/Iwd)) and make sure you are connected to the internet: